dmx-systems/dmx-documentation/docs/user.rst

 Creating a composite topic type
 ===============================

-To create your own topic type with a few properties here is how to proceed.
+To create your own composite topic type with a few properties here is how to proceed.
 Let's say you want to add a topic type "publication".
 Each publication shall have a title and a year.

 - Open the search field.
 Enter "Publication", select "Topic Type" and press "create".
 - Go into editing mode via the context menu. **Change the data type from "Text" to "Identity"** and hit "Save".
 Click somewhere into your map to close the detail panel.
 - Open the search field and enter "Title".
 You will find that two entries already exist.
 They come from the default topics types "Event" and "Note" which also have titles.
-Create a new topic type "Title".
+Create a new topic type, e.g. "Title of Publication".
 - Create an association between the title item and the publication item.
 DMX will display what you just created:

   * You created an association of the type "Composition Definition".
 Composition Definition means that you are defining a more complex context between items on your map: The relationship between a publication, a title and a year.